 3. Equipment Maintenance

 IoT sensors in construction equipment allow them to transmit information about their status and any need for service or repairs.
-This allows you to perform predictive maintenance for your equipment under normal working conditions to avoid any disruption.
+This feature in asset tracking allows you to perform predictive maintenance for your equipment under normal working conditions to avoid any disruption.
 It reduces equipment failure and increases the life of your machinery, resulting in huge cost savings in the long run.

 4. Energy Management